 WISCONSIN (State or other jurisdiction of incorporation or organization) 39-1672779 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-100 MANPOWER PLACE, MILWAUKEE, WISCONSIN (Address of principal executive offices)

-Periotrent's telephone number including area acc

-Registrant's telephone number, including area code: (414) 961-1000 Securities registered pursuant to Section 12(b) of the Act:

-Title of each classTrading Symbol(s)Name of Exchange on which registeredCommon Stock, \$.01 par valueMANNew York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Employer Identification No.) 100 MANPOWER PLACE, MILWAUK (Address of principal executive of 53212 (Zip Code) 0 uding area code: (414 to Section 12(b) of th Title of each class Trading Sy Name of Exchange on which registered 0 Common Stock, \$.01 par value MAI N New York Stock Exchange Secur rities registered pursuant to Section 12(g) of the A Act: None Indicate by check mark if the registrant is a well-known s seasoned issuer, as defined in Rul e 405 of the Securities A act.
+Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 1 3 or Section 15(d) of the Act.
+Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the p 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submit 232.405 of this chapter) during the preceding 12 months 5 5 1 be submitted pursuant to Rule 405 of Regulation S-T (Section I to submit such files).
+Yes $\boxtimes$ No $\Box$ n - l filer, a smaller reporting company, or an emerging growt "emerging growth company" in Rule 12b-2 of the Exchang □ Non-accele erated filer

-Large accelerated filer X Acc

-X Accelerated filer

-□ Non-accelerated filer □

-Smaller reporting company 🔲 Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\boxtimes$
+Yes 🗌 No 🗵